brainhack-school2020/Biosignal-Emotions-BHS-2020/docs/repoInfo.md

 3. Install the required dependencies (it is recommended that you create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) beforehand)

-This notebook was run with ```Python 3.7.6```.
+The scripts and notebooks were run with ```Python 3.7.6```.
 A ```requirements.txt``` file lists all of the packages in the virtual environment with which all of the notebooks and scripts were run.
 To download these packages, you can run:

 ```
 pip install -r documents/requirements.txt